Eugenescat/eugenescat/README.md

 ---
 My name is Eugie.
 I like Mandalorian and Grogu as well as Pokémon Plush.\
-I am aspring AI Engineer full-time job in U.S.
+I am aspring AI Engineer full-time job across the world.

 Some of my background:\
 ex SDE intern @Microsoft \